Hi-Angel/notes-backup/purescript.md

 Haskell-esque non-lazy web development lang that transpiles to javascript.
 Seems to be possible to develop for mobile as well.

+May be installed via npm: `npm -g install purescript spago`

 # Differences from Haskell

 Partially gotten [from here](https://github.com/purescript/documentation/blob/master/language/Differences-from-Haskell.md)